How to Grow Better Tomatoes

 We also add two or three crushed chicken egg shells.
 The value of egg shells is that it's a cheap, organic method of adding calcium to your soil.
 There is a nasty and fairly common ailment that bothers tomato fruits called "blossom end rot" or BER.
 If your tomato fruits have ever had their bottoms turn black, this is what you've got.
 It is caused by both calcium deficiency and inconsistent watering (water is the way that calcium is taken from the soil up into the tomato plant.
 If watering is withheld during a time when your plant needs it, then calcium is unable to get up into the plant).

-The other amendment that should go into the planting hole is a handful of bone meal.
+The other amendment that should go into the planting hole is a half-cup of bone meal.
 Bone meal is a high-phosphorous fertilizer and is essential to getting a lot of tomatoes on your plant later.
-I also recommend putting two handfuls of Gardner & Bloome brand Tomato, Vegetable & Herb fertilizer (4-6-3).
+I also recommend putting half-cup of an all-purpose fertilizer, such as EB Stone 4-5-3 Tomato & Vegetable Fertilizer.
 It’s a great all-purpose timed release organic fertilizer.
-Also in the planting hole should go a heaping tablespoon of pure worm castings.
-Also extremely beneficial and an aid to upping disease resistance is to sprinkle a teaspoon of a product called Xtreme Gardening Mykos on the root ball of the tomato plant just before popping it into the hole and backfilling with soil.
-Mykos is a myrchorrizal fungus that grows along with the tomato roots and helps keep them safe from soil viruses.
+Also in the planting hole should go a half-cup of pure worm castings.
+Also extremely beneficial and an aid to upping disease resistance is to sprinkle a third of a cup of a product called Xtreme Gardening Mykos on the root ball of the tomato plant just before popping it into the hole and backfilling with soil.
+Mykos is a mycorrhizae fungus that grows along with the tomato roots,helps keep them safe from soil viruses, saves on water, and even helps the plant's roots go out and grab nutrients.

 As far as spacing is concerned, at the time of planting, I see a lot of people crowding their tomato plants too close together, or too close to other plants.
 They see this tiny seedling, and don’t realize it will grow to six feet or taller, and just as wide if happy and well-cared for.
 Crowding your tomato plants will backfire and give you less fruit, not more.
 Tomato plants also need a free flow of air around them to keep down foliar diseases, and crowding them will inhibit airflow.